stephenmk/Jitendex/README.md

 # Jitendex

 Jitendex is a free, offline, and openly licensed Japanese-to-English dictionary.
-Updated versions with new content are published every week.
+Updated versions with new content are published at least once a month.

 Visit [jitendex.org](https://jitendex.org/) to learn more and to download the dictionary.